epics-extensions/EPNix/docs/glossary.md

 **Macro**
-  A macro is a string substitution mechanism, that will allow some EPICS "configuration" files to be loaded after some strings have been replaced by others.
+  A macro is a string substitution mechanism, that allows some EPICS "configuration" files to be loaded after some strings have been replaced by others.
   E.g. `MY_MACRO_NAME=toto`, will replace every `${MY_MACRO_NAME}` by `toto`
   in any associated "configuration" file.